jens-a-e/research-questions/ReadMe.md

     ]
 ```

-# How do these conenctions relate?
+# How do these connections relate?

 There is a reductive aspect to the question as it speaks of only two spectrums the sense of self / somatic / bodies and internet connected technologies.
 The aim should be to keep the research well scoped on the one hand and avoid underlining binary conceptions on the other.